enzofabricio/coursera_exc/README.md

 # coursera_exc
-repository for week tree qwikilabs of the coursera git course
+repository for week three qwikilabs of the coursera git course

+I am editing the README file,.
+Adding some more details about the project description